smart-edge-open/edgeservices/README.md

 Edgenode supports 5 modes in which it will run.
 It covers both networking settings (OVS/non-OVS) and application deployment mode (Kubernetes, Docker).
 Operator needs to set required flags manually, before running Edgenode automation scripts described later.

+Additionally support for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs (HDDL-R8 PCI card) can be enabled for 'Native Mode' and 'Native IAC mode'.

 To enable one of required modes described below, a set of configuration flags has been provided in the following configuration file: `./scripts/ansible/common/vars/defaults.yml`

 By default, Edgenode will be installed in the first listed mode - Native, non-IAC mode.